janfilips/fraud-by-web3creative.com/README.md

 These templates from **web3templates.com** are from a **fraudulent company**.

-Learn how **Surjith S M**, a deceitful freelancer, scammed us and many others at https://surjithctly.com.
+Learn how **Surjith S M, a deceitful freelancer**, scammed us and many others at https://surjithctly.com.

 Contact me for more details or proof.